randyzwitch/randyzwitch.github.io/_posts/2012-06-14-twitter-promoted-tweets.md

 Uh, ok.
 Can't think of anything further from a tech conference than a rapper whose name is a no-so-subtle reference to sex.

 ## Promoted Tweet 2:  Ed Lover Dance vs. Dell for Business

+<iframe width="560" height="315" src="https://www.youtube.com/embed/99lwNnrUNs8" frameborder="0" allowfullscreen></iframe>

-If you don't know the [Ed Lover Dance](http://www.youtube.com/watch?v=99lwNnrUNs8&feature=results_video&playnext=1&list=PL971FEE464B7AAD24 "Ed Lover dance on YouTube"), you're either not a fan of hip-hop or you're not as old as me.
+If you don't know the Ed Lover Dance, you're either not a fan of hip-hop or you're not as old as me.
 Regardless, one thing the Ed Lover Dance is NOT is Dell for Business.
 Unless, of course, someone has a video of Michael Dell doing the Ed Lover Dance, in that case, carry on...

 ## Let's do better, Twitter...I've given you 3,500 opportunities to learn about me